Amed-Dev/fullstack_open_bootcamp/parte1/courseinfo/README.md

-# Course Information - step 3
+# Course Information - step 4

-In this step of the exercise, we modify the variable definitions of the App component and refactor the application to continue working with objects.
+In this step of the exercise, ***we place the objects in an array***.
+Then we modify the application component's variable definitions and refactor the application to continue working with the new structure.

 ## Installation